 Elements of a simplicial complex $K$ are \emph{faces} (or \emph{simplices}).
 A \emph{$k$-face} is a face of \emph{dimension} $k$, that is, a face in $K$ of size $k + 1$. $0$-dimensional, $1$-dimensional, and $2$-dimensional faces are \emph{vertices}, \emph{edges}, and \emph{triangles} respectively.

 When we consider a simplicial complex as an input for an algorithm, it is given by a list of all faces.

 \heading{Collapsibility.} Let $\sigma$ be a nonempty non-maximal face of $K$.
 We say that $\sigma$ is \emph{free} if it is contained in only one maximal face $\tau$ of $K$.
-Simplicial complex $K'$ obtained by removing $\sigma$ and all faces above $\sigma$,
+Let $K'$ be the simplicial complex obtained from $K$ by removing $\sigma$ and all faces above $\sigma$, that is,